Sandat Glamping Tents

 Festival periods can get busier.
 In Ubud, however, you never feel the crowds.
 This is the advantage Ubud has over the south coast area that can get packed to bursting around August, Christmas and New Year.

-Call us on to start planning your vacation to Sandat Glamping Tents or take a look at our itineraries to Bali
+Call us on to start planning your holiday to Sandat Glamping Tents or take a look at our itineraries to Indonesia

 Sandat Glamping Tents is a completely unique concept to Ubud, offering luxury safari-style tents and traditional Lumbungs.
 This is a great choice for guests looking for something a little different during their time in Bali.